CatChen/traceurl-api/README.md

 # Introduction

-This is the web server for [traceurl](https://github.com/CatChen/traceurl).
+This is the API server for [traceurl](https://github.com/CatChen/traceurl).

 # Usage